- A timeless look crafted for bluesy tone, projection, playability, and aesthetic beauty

 If you want a guitar with a vintage rock n’ roll sound but don’t want to spend a fortune on it, an Epiphone acoustic is a great option.
 There are lots of guitars for every budget and playing style.

-If you’re searching for the most versatile guitar in their lineup that will serve you well for years to come, our Editor’s Choice J-45 EC is the one to choose!
+If you’re searching for the most versatile guitar in their lineup that will serve you well for years to come, our Best Overall Choice, the J-45 Inspired by Gibson, is the one to choose!